Retinol has long been the darling of the skincare world for its ability to treat wrinkles, pigmentation and breakouts.

 Bakuchiol is an all-natural, vegan plant extract.

-It comes from the babchi plant (also known as the Psoralea corylifolia), which is native to India and Sri Lanka, and has historically been used in Ayurvedic and Chinese medicine.
+It comes from the babchi plant, which is native to India and Sri Lanka, and has historically been used in Ayurvedic and Chinese medicine.

 You may have heard that bakuchi seed oil and babchi oil are the same thing, but that's not exactly true.